Kitten milestones at a glance

 - The mother is still grooming her offspring, but they are also able to groom themselves.

-- It is at this time that the mother will begin to leave her kittens for short periods of time.
+- It is at this time that the mother will begin to leave her kittens for short periods.

 - At this stage, you can provide a small bowl of water for kittens to drink from.

 - The weaning process can begin around five weeks of age.
-Start out slowly by mixing canned or dry cat food in with some kitten formula to make baby food (check the ingredients to make sure the food contains no onion, as this is toxic to cats).
+Start slowly by mixing canned or dry cat food in with some kitten formula to make baby food (check the ingredients to make sure the food contains no onion, as this is toxic to cats).
 Not all kittens will take to food immediately, so patience is important.
 Introduce a small amount, initially.
 You can introduce solids either by placing a small amount of food on your finger or in a cat bowl.
-Kittens should be provided with a shallow bowl to eat from.

 - Although they may have begun to wean, kittens are still regularly nursing from their mother.